-2. Remember you can’t change the past, but you can control of your present and future.
+2. Remember, you can’t change the past, but you can take control of your present and future.

-3. Have compassion and love for past self.
+3. Have compassion and love for your past self.

 4. Recognize morals and values now and act on them.

-Perhaps you’ve violated your own morals and values in the past.
-Again, no one is perfect.
-What matters is that you recognize those morals and values now and adhere to them to the best of your ability.
+Perhaps you’ve violated your morals and values in the past.
+But, again, no one is perfect.
+What matters is that you now recognize those moral values and adhere to them to the best of your ability.

 5. Remember every day is a new start.

-6. Learn to love person you have become.
+6. Learn to love the person you have become.

-You wouldn’t be the person you are now without everything that has happened up until this point.
-As difficult as the past has been, it has made you who you are today and that is a great thing!
+You wouldn’t be the person you are without everything that has happened up until now.
+As difficult as the past has been, it has made you who you are today, which is excellent!